 - Identify if the problem is intermittent or continuous, etc.

-- Gather all data analysis, results of any experiments, graphs, trend charts, tests for commonalities to specific tools, resources or circumstances, etc.
+- Gather all data analysis, results of any experiments, graphs, trend charts, tests for commonalities to specific tools, resources, circumstances, etc.

 2.4 Resources Needed